 Are Pregnant Women More Susceptible to Coronavirus Infection?

 The Centers for Disease Control and Prevention (CDC) do not have information from published scientific reports about the susceptibility of pregnant women to coronavirus.
 But pregnant women experience immunologic and physiologic changes which might make them more susceptible to viral respiratory infections, including the novel coronavirus, according to the CDC.
-Pregnant women also might be at risk for severe illness, morbidity or mortality compared to the general population as observed in cases of other related coronavirus infections.
-These infections include severe acute respiratory syndrome coronavirus (SARS-CoV), Middle East respiratory syndrome coronavirus (MERS-CoV) and other viral respiratory infections, such as influenza, during pregnancy.
+Pregnant women also might be at risk for severe illness, morbidity or mortality compared to the general population as with influenza.

 Are Pregnant Women with COVID-19 at Risk for Adverse Pregnancy Outcomes?

-According to the CDC, we do not have information on adverse pregnancy outcomes in pregnant women with the novel coronavirus.
-Pregnancy loss, including miscarriage and stillbirth, has been observed in cases of infection with other related coronaviruses like SARS-CoV and MERS-CoV during pregnancy.
+According to the CDC, we do not have information on adverse pregnancy outcomes in pregnant women with coronavirus.
 It’s important to note that high fevers during the first trimester of pregnancy can increase the risk of certain birth defects.

 Can Pregnant Women with COVID-19 Pass the Virus to Their Baby or Newborn?

-The virus that causes coronavirus is thought to spread mainly by close contact with an infected person through respiratory droplets.
-Whether a pregnant woman with coronavirus can transmit the virus that causes it to her baby before, during or after delivery is still unknown.
-However, in limited recent case series of infants born to mothers with the virus published in peer-reviewed literature, none of the infants have tested positive for the virus that causes coronavirus.
-Additionally, the virus was not detected in samples of amniotic fluid or breastmilk.
+The coronavirus that causes COVID-19 is thought to spread mainly by close contact with an infected person through respiratory droplets.
+Whether a pregnant woman with coronavirus can transmit the virus that causes COVID-19 to her baby before, during or after delivery is still unknown.
+However, in limited recent case series of infants born to mothers with the novel coronavirus published in peer-reviewed literature, none of the infants have tested positive for the virus that causes COVID-19.
+Additionally, the novel coronavirus was not detected in samples of amniotic fluid or breastmilk.

 Are Babies Born to Moms with COVID-19 During Pregnancy at Increased Risk for Adverse Outcomes?